Import libraries

 Exercise 1: functions

-Create a function that acts as a simple calulator If the operation is not specified, default to addition If the operation is misspecified, return an prompt message Ex: calc(4,5,"multiply") returns 20 Ex: calc(3,5) returns 8 Ex: calc(1, 2, "something") returns error message
+Create a function that acts as a simple calculator taking three parameters: the two operand and the operation in “+”, “-”, and “*”.
+As default use “+”.
+If the operation is misspecified, return a error message Ex: calc(4,5,"*") returns 20 Ex: calc(3,5) returns 8 Ex: calc(1, 2, "something") returns error message

 Exercise 2: functions + list + loop